 “84 dead in Norway shooting and you people care more about Amy Winehouse.
 The fuck?”

 “93 innocent lives killed in Oslo, Norway […] but it seems like the drug addict Winehouse was more important”

 “Why do people give more of a shit about 1 crackhead than the 90 plus people killed in Norway ”

-Number incongruity aside, Facebook, Twitter, news feeds and forums etc were rammed over the weekend with people clamouring over how the deaths in Norway are more important than the mourning of Amy Winehouse, and how Winehouse deserved little or no publicity.
+Number incongruity aside, Facebook, Twitter, news feeds and forums etc were rammed over that weekend with people clamouring over how the deaths in Norway were more important than the mourning of Amy Winehouse, and how Winehouse deserved little or no publicity.

 Another case in point… I don’t have my head buried in the sand or live in a media-free bunker but I’ve only ever heard maybe 2 and a half plays of anything recorded by Justin Beiber.
 Yet I’m surrounded both online and offline by calls to put an end to him, jokes that use him as the punchline and fatwa-level cries to execute this teenage boy I probably couldn’t even pick out of a lineup.

 The worst part is I don’t get this from Beiber’s target audience.
 I don’t have starry eyed teenagers coming up to me telling me how great he is, or how sick they are of being expected to think he’s great, because quite frankly, I don’t talk to these people.
 By and large it’s the alternative scene, the metalheads, goths, grungers, rockers and pirate-viking-celts who shout his name from the rooftops, despite no-one ever asking or expecting them to fawn at his teenage feet.